lbrios/essex-service-design-toolkit/docs/documentation/core/accessibility/creating-an-accessible-pdf.md

 Charts and graphs must have a text description in the body text and alt text.

-Add labels to your chart to help colour blind users identify what they represent.
+Add labels to your charts and graphs to help colour blind users identify what they represent.

 If you have to use colours in your charts, use different line styles, text in graphs or different shades of colour to improve accessibility for colour blind users.